Homeschool Lesson Planner: AI-Powered Multi-Framework Curriculum Planning

 Architecture

 Claude uses the Notion MCP tools to create pages, set properties, and wire up relations.
-The skill handles the Mom-mornings / Dad-afternoons teaching split, with Dad’s afternoon blocks (two 90-minute academic sessions) as the primary planning scope.
+The skill handles our Ibu-mornings / Ayah-afternoons teaching split, with my afternoon blocks (two 90-minute academic sessions) as the primary planning scope.

 What I Learned

-The three-framework constraint actually helps rather than hurts.
+The three-framework constraint, meanwhile, turned out to be an advantage rather than a burden.
 When NYS, Merdeka, and PYP all point at the same concept from different angles, the resulting lesson is richer than any single framework would produce.
-The skill’s job is to find those convergence points.
+The skill's job is to find those convergence points — and it does, reliably, in the time it takes me to type "plan next week."

 Comments ()